WilliamQLiu/williamqliu.github.io/_posts/2017-11-22-apache-spark.md

     spark-submit my_job.py --master <master_url> --deploy-mode cluster -v

+### Python Additional Files

+Say you're using a Python library like Shapely or Pandas.
+You can build out a Python egg, but that will be specific to the client machine's CPU architecture (because of the required C compilation).
+Libraries that need eggs include Pandas, NumPy, SciPy.
+Distributing an egg is a brittle solution, but since we're doing distributed computing, we still need a way to get our libraries.

+So instead of distributing an egg, we're going to distrubte a `.zip` file using the `--py-files` parameter in `spark-submit`.
+It'll look like `spark-submit --py-files dependencies.zip my_spark_job.py`

+Assuming you have a requirements.txt file, run the following to create a dependencies.zip:

+    pip install -t dependencies -r requirements.txt
+    cd dependencies
+    zip -r ../dependencies.zip .

+Now run with: `spark-submit --py-files dependencies.zip my_spark_job.py`.
+This `--py-files` sends the zip file to the Spark workers, but does not add it to the `PYTHONPATH`.
+To add the dependencies to the `PYTHONPATH`, add the following line to the `my_spark_job.py`:

+    from pyspark.sql import SparkSession

+    my_spark = SparkSession.builder.appName("willApp").config("py-files", "/root/airflow/dependencies.zip").getOrCreate()

+    my_spark.sparkContext.addPyFile("/root/airflow/dependencies.zip")

+You can then use the dependencies like:

+    from mylibrary import some_file

+Assuming that in your dependencies folder there's a `mylibrary` directory with a `some_file`

+Note that you need to import your libraries after your sparkContext runs `addPyFile`.

 ### Jobs UI

 You should be able to see all __currently running jobs__ through the UI here: